StefanoAnzolut/business-guide/source/integrations/sign-onedrive-sharepoint.rst

 - After all invited parties have signed the document, the signed copy will be saved next to the original document.

 Can't find the signed document next to the original?
-Please look for the folder **Signed with Skribble Electronic Signature** It is located in your personal OneDrive.
+Please look for the folder **Signed with Skribble Electronic Signature**.
+It is located in your personal OneDrive.

 You can also download signed documents in your Skribble account on my.skribble.com.